Sculpture

 Level III

-Students have experience with a variety of materials and fabrication techniques and know how to use hand and power tools competently and safely.
-Students are self-starting with some formal training in critical aspects of sculpture and have completed a portfolio of work.
-Students have taken a minimum of three classes or workshops.
+Students have some formal training in 3-D design, experience with a variety of materials and fabrication processes, and know how to use machine and hand tools competently and safely.
+Students have a portfolio of their artwork.

 -